 Hierarchies are composed on the client side while the server's task is to filter them.
 For this purpose, your back end has to implement advanced hierarchical filters.

-Flexmonster sends filters in /members and /select requests.
+Flexmonster sends filters in the /members request and the /select requests for the pivot table, the flat table, and the drill-through view.
 The filters' structure depends on the custom data source API version implemented by your server (see how to check your version):

-If the version sent in the /handshake response is 2.8.22
+If the version sent in the response to the /handshake request is 2.8.22

-or later, your server should support a filter structure described by the FilterGroupObject.
+or later, your server must support a filter structure described by the FilterGroupObject.

 and exclude.filter